pulumi/docs/content/blog/rabbitMQ-azure/index.md

 ---
-title: "Deploying a Geo-Redundant Serverless RabbitMQ Cluster on Azure Using Pulumi for .NET"
+title: "Deploy a Serverless RabbitMQ Cluster on Azure with .NET"
 date: 2020-07-16
 meta_desc: "Deploying a Geo-Redundant Serverless RabbitMQ Cluster on Azure Using Pulumi for .NET"
 meta_image: 1.png